tkhq/docs/docs/integration-guides/sub-organizations-as-wallets.md

 }
 ```

-The response will resemble the following:
+The response will contain the new sub-organization ID as well as details about its associated Ethereum wallet:

 ```json
 {